Explore some of the ways sexualities and gender identities have been thought about and depicted in British art

 To mark the 50th anniversary of the partial decriminalisation of sex between men in 1967, we look at artworks and reflect on attitudes from the 16th to the 20th century, inviting you to think about how ideas around gender identity and sexuality have changed, and are still changing.

-The following artworks can be seen for free at Tate Britain, as part of the Walk Through British Art display.
+Many of the following artworks can be seen for free as part of the Walk Through British Art display at Tate Britain.

 Portrait of Elizabeth I c.1563

 Here is Elizabeth I as a prospective royal bride.
 The fruits and flowers behind her symbolise fertility and loyalty.
 This portrait was made while diplomats from her court were brokering potential engagements with suitors from across Europe.
 But Elizabeth would never marry.
 This meant she kept her role as ruler, and to be a head of state in 16th-century Europe meant being a King.

 Throughout her reign Elizabeth presented her gender – in word and image – to suit her political ends.
 As the Virgin Queen, she was a feminine embodiment of the impenetrable borders of her kingdom.
 But she repeatedly referred to herself as a prince, and when rallying her troops in 1588 famously claimed:

 I have the heart and stomach of a king, and of a King of England too